akitomoya616/akitomoya616.github.io/_pages/projects.md

 ## *[NewsMe](https://github.com/akitomoya616/NewsMe)* (Android Application)
 May 2022 - Present

-- An Android application (created mainly using `Java`) demo implemented with various of different features, including navigation drawer menu, scrollable page, decorator outer frame, and API references
+- An Android application demo (constructed primarily in `Java`) built through independent learning
+- Implemented a variety of different functions that were practiced while self-learning, including navigation drawer menu, scrollable page, decorator outer frame, and API references.
+Aiming to add more features in the future

 ![NewsMe](../images/NewsMe.gif)